 General Guidelines

+Personnel are encouraged to engage in global activities that comport with the mission of the university.

 Export control regulations primarily comprise of the Export Administration Regulations (EAR), the International Traffic in Arms Regulations (ITAR), and Office of Foreign Assets Control (OFAC) sanctions, which are under the respective jurisdictions of the Department of Commerce, Department of State, and Department of the Treasury.
 Together, these regulate the transfer of controlled commodities, software, technology, and biological and chemical materials that are of strategic importance to the US and/or that have a dual civil-military use.

 The UO is eligible for the fundamental research exclusion (FRE), which exempts it from significant export control requirements.
 Under this exemption, basic and applied research in science and engineering in which the results are published and shared broadly typically do not require an export control license.
 Many, but not all, activities within the university fall under this exemption.
 However, some activities do not qualify for the fundamental research exclusion.
 For example, research in which the UO accepts publication restrictions or certain confidentiality clauses, or in which the sponsor prohibits the participation of foreign persons, does not qualify for the exemption.
-Even when the FRE applies to a project, export control regulations may still apply to certain equipment, items, biological materials, foreign persons, and more.
+Even when the FRE applies to a project, export control regulations may still apply to certain equipment, items, biological materials, foreign persons, and more that are subject to specific federal export control and sanctions regulations.

 Violations of export regulations may result in civil and/or criminal penalties on the institution and/or on the personnel involved.
 Export control regulations are subject to the “strict liability” legal doctrine whereby parties are liable for violations regardless of negligence or intention.

-Personnel are encouraged to engage in global activities that comport with the mission of the university.
+The Office of Export Controls is committed to providing service to the campus community that ensures personnel can maintain compliance by adhering to existing university procedures and policy.

 Personnel must comply with all instructions from the ECO and all other UO policies and procedures.

 Scope

-University activities that are subject to this policy include, but are not limited to:
+University activities that are subject to this policy include, but are not limited to the following, when activities necessitate documented compliance with federal regulations, restricted party screenings, or demonstrable institutional risk:

 Shipping or carrying items, software, technology, and biological and chemical materials to foreign countries.